5. Exceptional Hardship Fund (EHF) awards

 When making this decision the Revenues and Benefits Service will consider the following before making an award:

-- The shortfall between Council Tax Support and Council Tax liability.
+- The shortfall between Council Tax Reduction and Council Tax liability.

 - The steps taken by the Council Taxpayer to reduce their Council Tax liability.